 - A dozen candidates have sworn off campaign contributions from fossil-fuel companies, according to Oil Change International (see graphic).

-- Most importantly, two candidates, Beto O’Rourke and Jay Inslee, have already rolled out serious, detailed climate programs.
+- Most importantly, a number of candidates — Beto O’Rourke, Jay Inslee, Elizabeth Warren and, now, Joe Biden have rolled out serious, detailed climate programs.
 (See below for coverage of these proposals.)

 Five others said they were “willing to consider” a carbon tax, according to the Times: Jay Inslee, Amy Klobuchar, Beto O’Rourke, Tim Ryan, Eric Swalwell.